jzzheng22/hlp21-project-group-3/doc/sheet.md

  - Deleting a BusWire does not delete any Symbols connected to it

 `MoveWires of CommonTypes.ConnectionId list * XYPos`
-- Moves all wires in the list according to a translation vector of type XYPos.
+- Moves all wires in the wire Id list according to a translation vector of type XYPos.
 The vector takes the form {X = x_translation; Y = y_translation}.
-- wireSegmentIdList is a list of wire segment IDs

 `HighlightWires of CommonTypes.ConnectionId list`
-- Message to highlight all wires in the WireIdList of type CommonTypes.ConnectionId list.
+- Message to highlight all wires in the Wire Id list of type CommonTypes.ConnectionId list.
-- WireIdList is a list of wire IDs

 **To Symbol:** (see [symbol.md](./symbol.md) for description)